 Range of existing estimates of the cost of COVID-19: USD ~32 million to USD ~72 billion p.a.
-This wide
+This wide range is due to the various interventions explored, the epidemiological contexts assumed, and the scope of costs evaluated.

 Higher estimate: USD ~72 billion.
-This is a historical estimate based on the Singaporean authorities' expenditure on COVID-19 in the past two financial years.16 The scope includes direct costs to the health system and associated public health measures, as well as several indirect costs such as support measures for workers, businesses, households, and social support.
+This is a historical estimate based on the Singaporean authorities' expenditure on COVID-19 in the past two financial years.
+The scope includes direct costs to the health system and associated public health measures, as well as several indirect costs such as support measures for workers, businesses, households, and social support.
 This estimate is not tied to a specific epidemiological scenario, as the context in Singapore varied widely over the course of the past two years on which the estimate was based.

 Lower estimate: USD ~32 million.
 This is based on calculations of a comparison of probable costs resulting from COVID-19 in several markets, and the effect of vaccination on these costs.
-Direct costs taken into account included vaccination program costs and medical treatment costs associated with COVID-19 infection, while indirect costs included productivity loss due to days spent in sickness, as well as premature death before retirement.17 Epidemiological scenarios calculated included a comparison of costs when 0% versus 50% of the Singaporean population was fully vaccinated.
+Direct costs taken into account included vaccination program costs and medical treatment costs associated with COVID-19 infection, while indirect costs included productivity loss due to days spent in sickness, as well as premature death before retirement.
+Epidemiological scenarios calculated included a comparison of costs when 0% versus 50% of the Singaporean population was fully vaccinated.
 A vaccination rate of 50% is predicted to save USD ~21 million, which reflects the epidemiological context of vaccination rates in Singapore in July 2021.
 This estimate also includes the value of lost health, albeit measured using quality-adjusted life years (QALYs).11